Charmbracelet

-Charmbracelet is the ninth studio album by American R&B singer Mariah Carey, released on December 3, 2002, through MonarC Entertainment and Island Records.
+Charmbracelet is the ninth studio album by American singer-songwriter Mariah Carey, released in North America on December 3, 2002, through MonarC Entertainment and Island Def Jam.
 The album was Carey's first release since her breakdown following the release of her film Glitter (2001) and its accompanying soundtrack album.
 Critics described Charmbracelet as one of Carey's most personal records, following 1997's Butterfly.
 Throughout the project, she collaborated with several musicians, including Jermaine Dupri, Jimmy Jam and Terry Lewis, 7 Aurelius and Dre & Vidal.

 According to Carey, love is the album's main theme, and the songs combine introspective and personal themes with celebration and fun.
 The album contains a mixture of R&B beats, and the songs incorporate elements of other genres, such as gospel and soul.
 Compared to Glitter, which featured a variety of sampled melodies from the 1980s, Charmbracelet has a softer hip hop and R&B sound to it.
 Cam'ron, Jay-Z and Freeway also appear on the album.